Life Among the Piutes: Their Wrongs and Claims

 show your sweetheart your flower."

-All the girls who have flower-names dance along
+All the girls who have flower-names dance

 together, and those who have not go together also.
 Our